How to Dine Out with Older Adults Living with Parkinson’s

 The restaurant staff should also be willing to make accommodations regarding food and beverages.
 For instance, if your loved one orders a meat dish, ask the staff to cut it for him or her before serving it.
 To minimize spilling, ask the waiter to fill cups halfway rather than all the way to the brim.
 Bendable straws are also useful for preventing spills.

 Aging in place can present a few unique challenges for older adults.
 Some only require part-time assistance with exercise or meal preparation, while others are living with serious illnesses and benefit more significantly from receiving more extensive home care.
-Northern Kentucky, KY, Assisting Hands Home Care of Northern Kentucky are leaders in the senior in-home care industry for good reason.
+Northern Kentucky, Assisting Hands Home Care of Northern Kentucky are leaders in the senior in-home care industry for good reason.
 We tailor our care plans based on each senior’s individual needs, our caregivers continue to receive updated training in senior care as new developments arise, and we also offer comprehensive care for seniors with Alzheimer’s, dementia, and Parkinson’s.
 Whether your parent needs minor help with daily tasks or extensive 24-hour care, give us a call at (859)-444-5699 today.

 Request a free Consultation

-Please prove you are human by selecting the house.
+Please prove you are human by selecting the cup.

 Recent Post